EivindSul/dat250-expass2/dat250-expass3.md

 rewriting a lot of my earlier code.
 I decided to let it stay like it is, but this means that you have to input an id when creating a poll, which is awkward.

+The user is not really logged in, the username is just stored as a variable.
+It is cleared upon refresh.

+All components require the website to be refreshed to be updated.